Moving To Portugal

 With our visas and our shots, we were ready to go.
 What once seemed like a dream was becoming reality.
 Our journey will begin as a road trip in a few days.
 A road trip with two little anxious cats, Jake and Amelia, who have no clue why we keep getting rid of comfy chairs and couches they have become so accustomed to.

-When we leave Madison, we’ll head to Chicago to kiss and hug my family, then travel to Cleveland for a night before we get to Newark where we will leave for Lisbon, ultimately arriving at our apartment in Cascais about 25 minutes west of Lisbon.
+When we leave Madison, we’ll head to Chicago to kiss and hug my family, then travel to Cleveland for a night before we get to Newark where we will leave for Lisbon, ultimately arriving at our apartment in Cascais about 30 minutes west of Lisbon.

-Follow Along Our Move To Portugal
+Follow Along Our Moving To Portugal

 Excited.
 Anxious.
 Scared.
 Happy.
 Yep, we’re all of the above.
-We’re not going to candy coat the experience.
+We’re not going to candy-coat the experience.
 There will be ups and downs, we know that.
 You will get the facts on why we did it, how we did it, and what it’s like to move to Portugal and live there.
 We’ll be honest, we’ll be transparent because that’s what we do.
 We hope that you’ll follow along with us on this exciting journey.

 We’ll be talking about learning Portuguese, checking out international moving companies, the cost of living in Portugal, and how many people retire in Portugal.